Uber Accident Claims

 The phases are:

-- App off: If an Uber accident occurs when the app is off, it will be treated like a regular crash.
+- App off: If an Uber accident occurs when the app is off, it will be treated like a regular crash with no Uber coverage.
 Accordingly, the injuries and damages that result from it should be covered by the driver’s personal auto insurance.

-- App on, en route to pick up a rider, or during a trip: Uber provides more extensive liability coverage in this phase, including $1 million for injuries and property damage to riders and third parties.
+- App on, en route to pick up a rider, or during a trip: Uber provides more extensive liability coverage in this phase with full commercial insurance, including $1 million for injuries and property damage to riders and third parties.

 Understanding Uber’s Insurance Coverage for Passengers